my-rubber-toe/IReNE/README.md

-# IReNX
+# IReNE
-IReNX is an extension and continuation of the IReN web application.
+IReNE is an extension and continuation of the IReN web application.